alexfinnarn/raart/app/content/pages/posts/investigate-bridgetown.html.md

 - Sitepress forked `rails-markdown`
 - Took me a little while to understand render order and file extensions.
 I only had `.md` which looked like source code

+With Sitepress, I simply set up markdown files in the posts directory and went from there.
+Sitepress forked the `rails-markdown` to maintain it, but you can also use Slim and Haml for templating.

+I did see examples where you could use erb syntax in markdown files, but it took me a while to figure out how to do that.
+Adding erb to any `post.md` file didn't do anything.
+When I went to view the page in my browser, it looked like it did in my IDE.

+Then it dawned on me that having multiple file extensions on a file meant that it was parsed by different renderers in an order.
+I had seen this in other languages like PHP where `template.html.twig` first uses Twig to render the variables and logic and then renders the full HTML.

+For Sitepress, I started with `post.html.md`, but that only got me as far as basic markdown syntax would take me.
+For more involved logic and to use components, I switch to `post.html.markerb` in order to use erb syntax.

 The [Bridgetown docs get into writing content](https://www.bridgetownrb.com/docs/structure), and it is pretty similar to the structure for Sitepress.
 You have layouts and content, called "posts", but then there's several more files for configuration and a `/plugins` directory to put more functionality into.